Research

 Abstract

 Carbon taxation is a flagship climate policy aimed at reducing greenhouse gas emissions efficiently.
 Yet, it fails to garner sufficient political support in many countries.
 This paper investigates the role of urban-rural inequalities in this lack of domestic support.
 I develop a model of majority voting over a carbon tax at a national level, with both income and urban-rural heterogeneity.
 Rural households are constrained to consume more necessary energy goods than urban households, which I capture with heterogeneous Stone-Geary utility.
 I characterize the conditions for the existence of a majority voting equilibrium and perform a calibration of the model using budget survey data for twenty European countries.
 I find that the majority voting tax may be at a higher rate than the optimal carbon tax.
 However, the calibration suggests that the optimal rate tends to exceed the majority voting rate by a few percent.
 This result holds even if the households and the social planner share the same level of environmental preference.
 I demonstrate that political support among rural households is always below that of urban households.
 The numerical exercise reveals a gap between 15 and 45 %, at the median income.
 Carbon taxation generates revenues that can be redistributed to households.
-The calibration suggests that lump-sum or means-tested transfers render the tax and rebate scheme progressive, but have only a limited effect on political support.Different taxes or redistribution: How to shape a just global climate policy?
+The calibration suggests that lump-sum or means-tested transfers render the tax and rebate scheme progressive, but have only a limited effect on political support.Within country inequality and the shaping of a just global climate policy?

 with Aurélie Méjean, Stéphane Zuber, Francis Dennig, Frank Errickson & Simon Feindt (submitted)